-What is MRI Contrast and is it safe?Technology & Trends Article 4 Minute Read GE Healthcare Global
+What is MRI Contrast?Technology & Trends Article 4 Minute Read GE Healthcare Global

 As medical imaging technology advances and becomes more prevalent worldwide, patients are becoming more familiar with magnetic resonance imaging (MRI) and the value this modality provides to healthcare.
 Many people are aware that an MRI scanner is a large cylindrical machine that creates a powerful magnetic field around a patient.
 Furthermore, it is known that MRI is raising the standard for high resolution images, as they create extremely detailed images of soft tissue within the body; providing significant diagnostic and prognostic information.

 However, patients may be unaware of the critical role that contrast plays in MRI.
 Magnetic resonance imaging is unique to other modalities such as X-ray and CT scans, because it may employ the use of gadolinium-based contrast agents to help add clarity and decipherability to the MRI image.

 A contrast MRI occurs only when ordered and approved by a patient’s physician.
 This means that a gadolinium-based “dye” will be injected into the patient’s arm intravenously.
 This contrast medium will enhance the image quality, allowing the radiologist to be more accurate and confident in their diagnosis.
 Contrast materials are not dyes that permanently discolor internal organs; they are substances that temporarily change the way imaging modalities view and interact with the body.4 When the imaging exam is complete, the contrast material is either absorbed by the body or eliminated through urine.